ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5_ITX.md

   * the last Gen2 lane is routed to the M.2 key E slot to be used with PCIe peripherals like a Wi-Fi card or when switched to SATA mode as another (and this time SoC native) SATA port.
 Making use of SATA requires a passive adapter like Radxa's 'M.2 E Key to SATA Adapter' that unfortunately seems to be sold out everywhere
   * all four USB3 receptacles are behind a GL3523 USB3 hub and as such have to share bandwidth
   * the same goes for the four USB2 ports (two receptables and two on headers) that are behind an USB2 hub
-  * The USB3 OTG port available at the USB-C receptacle can be used for ADB by default but it should also be possible to use it as USB3 host port via a device-tree overlay
+  * The USB-C receptacle defaults to USB3 host mode (bandwidth *not* shared with the other USB3 ports) but can also be switched into OTG mode via a device-tree overlay to access the device via ADB or as an USB gadget.
   * the TF card slot is UHS-I/SDR104 capable
   * the eMMC interface utilizes HS400 mode